-The iPhone 8 and 8 Plus are both still solid phones worth buying in 2021.
-Purchasing an iPhone 8 in 2021 will allow you to spend less money.
+The iPhone 8 and 8 Plus are both still solid phones worth buying in 2022.
+Purchasing an iPhone 8 in 2022 lets you spend less money.
 Or, alternatively, you could likely purchase an iPhone 8 and Apple Watch Series 3 and still come out spending less money.

 We mentioned how the iPhone 8 is still getting regular iOS updates from Apple, which is a definite perk.
 But, we also do not have a firm date on when that support will end.
-As we mentioned earlier, recent patterns suggest the iPhone 8 could receive updates into 2022, but that is based on previous release patterns and not a firm timeline offered by Apple.
+As we mentioned earlier, recent patterns suggest the iPhone 8 may even continue to receive updates into 2023, but that is based on previous release patterns and not a firm timeline offered by Apple.

 Newer models of the iPhone are always released with more features, or better features, as compared to previous models.
 Basically, this is just to say the iPhone 8 will not be able to do everything the current-generation iPhones can do.
 Of course, if the current feature set of the iPhone 8 meets your needs — that shouldn’t be an issue, aside from some FOMO.

 The other aspect to consider is battery life.
 While the iPhone 8 and 8 Plus both had great battery life when new — all phones will see a decrease in battery life over time.
 Essentially, if you are buying a newish iPhone 8 you should expect some degradation in battery life.
 Having said that, if you get a good deal on a newish iPhone 8, it may not hurt to replace the battery from the start.
 The Swappa Repair Network can help you find a repair shop that is close to where you live or work, and a replacement battery for the iPhone 8 or 8 Plus should run roughly $70.